Chris Pearce (footballer): Career

 Pearce was signed by Burnley manager Brian Miller for a £4,000 fee as a replacement for Joe Neenan in July 1987.
 He was one of eight "Clarets" players to make his debut in a 3–0 defeat to Colchester United at Turf Moor on 15 August 1987.
-The team soon gelled though, and Pearce played a total of 59 games in the 1987–88 campaign.
-The last of these games was the Football League Trophy Final at Wembley, which ended in a 2–0 defeat to Wolverhampton Wanderers.
-He played 47 games in the 1988–89 campaign, and only missed the chance to become an ever-present for two seasons running due to a facial injury in April.
-He remained the first choice goalkeeper ahead of David Williams under new manager Frank Casper, and played 49 matches in the 1989–90 season.
+The team soon gelled, though, and Pearce played a total of 59 games in the 1987–88 campaign.
+The last of these games was the Football League Trophy final at Wembley, which ended in a 2–0 defeat to Wolverhampton Wanderers.
+He played 47 games in the 1988–89 campaign.
+He only missed the chance to become an ever-present for two seasons running due to a facial injury in April.
+He remained the first-choice goalkeeper ahead of David Williams under new manager Frank Casper.
+He played 49 matches in the 1989–90 season.
 He featured 55 times in the 1990–91 campaign as Burnley reached the play-off semi-finals, where they were beaten by Torquay United.
 On 29 January, he kept a clean sheet against Bradford City at Valley Parade in the Football League Trophy after making "a string of top class saves".
 However, he played just 14 league games in the 1991–92 season, as Burnley won promotion as champions of the Fourth Division.
 At various point in the season he was on the bench as David Williams, and loanees Andy Marriott, Mark Kendall, and Nicky Walker all got the nod ahead of Pearce.
 He was released in April 1992, though had become a "cult figure" at Turf Moor during his 236 league and cup games.

-Pearce played nine Second Division games for Bradford City in the 1992–93 campaign, though failed to impress for Frank Stapleton's "Bantams", and moved into Northern Premier League football with Chorley, Fleetwood and Accrington Stanley.
+Pearce played nine Second Division games for Bradford City in the 1992–93 campaign.
+However, he failed to impress for Frank Stapleton's "Bantams" and moved into Northern Premier League football with Chorley, Fleetwood and Accrington Stanley.
 He also spent time with North West Counties club Rossendale United.
-After leaving professional football he worked as a driving instructor and gardener, before working for a firm that supplies machines to the paper industry.
+After leaving professional football, he worked as a driving instructor and gardener before working for a firm that supplies machines to the paper industry.